 See how MAC has combined simple as well as artistic fonts to draw the reader’s attention in their welcome email.

-Resembling the typewriter font, the characters in the Monospace Font have a block at the end.
+Resembling a typewriter font, the characters in the Monospace Font have a block at the end.
 This font can be a perfect choice when it comes to giving the email a sparse, minimal feel.
 Courier, Lucida Console, and Monaco are some of the fonts that belong to this family.

 Check out this email by Misfit.
 They have used a mix of various monospace fonts in this email including Andale Mono, Lucida console, Courier, and others in the email body.